-Space Adventures is a privately owed space experiences company headquartered in Arlington, Virginia, with an office in Moscow, Russia.
-Their goal is to open the space frontier to everyone and promote private space exploration by building a series of successful, privately funded spaceflight missions.
-They have already sent five space tourists to the International Space Station.
-The current price seems to be \$30 million, and trips are sold out through 2009.
+In summary, SA's goal is to open the space frontier to everyone and promote private space exploration by building a series of successful, privately funded spaceflight missions.
+It has already sent seven space tourists to the International Space Station.